Fallout 4: Legal issues

-A class-action lawsuit was filed against Bethesda Softworks and ZeniMax Media in 2019 over its DLC packages.
+A class-action lawsuit was filed against Bethesda Softworks and ZeniMax in 2019 over its downloadable content (DLC).
 The suit asserted that the Season Pass was sold as offering "all of the Fallout 4 DLC we ever do" for a single price, but later with the introduction of the Creation Club in 2017, those that purchased the Season Pass have to purchase the Creation Club content if they wished to use it.
-During the suit's litigation in court, ZeniMax and Microsoft had announced plans for ZeniMax to be acquired into Xbox Game Studios which was anticipated to close by June 2021.
-The plaintiffs in the case sought a preliminary injunction to block the acquisition as to prevent Microsoft from shielding ZeniMax's assets should they be found liable in the case, which is expected to be heard in 2023.
+During the suit's litigation in court, ZeniMax and Microsoft had announced plans for ZeniMax to be acquired into Xbox Game Studios, which was anticipated to close by June 2021.
+The plaintiffs in the case sought a preliminary injunction to block the acquisition as to prevent Microsoft from shielding ZeniMax's assets should they be found liable in the case, which was expected to be heard in 2022.

+Legacy

+Anniversary Edition

+A remaster of Fallout 4, titled Fallout 4: Anniversary Edition, was announced on October 23, 2025, featuring enhanced graphics, improved quests and equipment, additional content, and an in-game modding workshop.
+It was released on November 10, 2025 for PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, and Microsoft Windows, with a version for Nintendo Switch 2 slated for release sometime in 2026.